 Chinoiserie china has beautiful patterns and classic colors, making them highly collectible and often expensive.
-Learning how to create your own ornaments with a simple Chinoiserie pattern allows you to get that expensive, collectible look for a fraction of the cost.
+Learning how to create your own chinoiserie ornaments with a simple pattern can give you that expensive, collectible look on your Christmas tree for a fraction of the cost.

 Things You'll Need